We’re Here to Help.

 What happens if I nick one of my nails before it is dry?

-If a nail is nicked or messed up before it is dry, allow it to finish drying and then you must file and buff the nail again and re-apply the first, thin layer again, wait 2 minutes, and apply second coat.
+If a nail is nicked or messed up before it is dry, allow it to finish drying and then just file and buff the nail again and re-apply the first, thin layer again, wait 2 minutes, and apply second coat.
 You CANNOT just lick the nail, like with regular fingernail polish, and smooth out the messed-up area.
 Licking it will cause the Top Coat to have a whitish, hazy appearance, only resulting in having to file that Top Coat off, cleans again with the nail cleanser and apply the Top Coat again to that particular nail.

 Why does my top coat look like it contains bubbles or seems like there is a film/streak rather than a normal shine?